Design ideas

 Patio design

 Patio design How to design a patio that works for your home and garden.
 A patio is the most-used space in most British gardens, the surface that gets walked over a thousand times a year and judged every time.
 Get it right and it lifts the entire garden.
-Get it wrong — wrong material, wrong…
+Get it wrong, wrong material, wrong sub-base,…

 • Growing climbers

-Growing climbers How to use climbers to soften walls, fences, and pergolas.
+Growing annual climbers from seed A grower’s guide to the most rewarding tender climbers for UK gardens, graded by difficulty.
 Annual climbers are the extroverts of the garden.
 Loud, fast, occasionally unruly, and utterly joyful.
 They take a bare fence or pergola and turn it into something theatrical within weeks.
-No long-term commitment, no digging out woody roots later, just one glorious season…
+No long-term commitment, no digging…

 • Wooden garden fencing